alch-1/htb-oopsie-writeup/README.md

 We see a familiar `#`, but just to be sure, we run `whoami` and we get `root`.

 ---
-We also find an interesting file in `/root` called `root.txt`, containing `af13b0bee69f8a877c3faf667f7beacf`.
+We also find an interesting file in `/root` called `root.txt`, containing the root flag.

 We also find a few reports under the `reports` folder.